haroonalhadisk/video-transcriber-app/Readme.md

 2. **Speech Recognition**: Processes the audio with OpenAI's Whisper model
 3. **Threading**: Runs transcription in a background thread to keep the UI responsive
 4. **Progress Updates**: Regularly updates the UI with the current status
+5. **Batch Processing**: Processes multiple files sequentially using a dedicated thread
+6. **Notion API**: Connects to Notion's API to add transcriptions as database entries

 ### Components